albertkuo/paper_notes/notes/Soneson Biorxiv 2020.md

 * What is the purpose of estimating sequence uniqueness?
 [A: Figure 1].
 * What is the purpose of using alevin (I thought Salmon already gives counts?)?
 * It was also confusing trying to match the approaches from Table 2 to Table 3.
-* How did they obtain UMI counts?
-I was under the impression that the datasets were reads.